xx-labs/xxchain/README.md

 ### Code Review

 A code review was performed by ChainSafe.
-It focused mostly on the modification to the Staking pallet and the custom made xx network pallets for cmix, economics and team custody.
+It focused mostly on the modifications to the Staking pallet and the custom made xx network pallets for cmix, economics and team custody.
 The report can be found [here](./doc/ChainSafe%20xxchain%20Code%20Review.pdf).